-It started with politics – a term coined by Donald Trump when he aggressively responded to questioning by CNN Journalist, Jim Acosta.
-It was his premier press conference as President-elect.
+It started with politics.
+It was a term coined by Donald Trump when he aggressively responded to questioning by CNN Journalist, Jim Acosta, at his premier press conference as President-elect.
 “You are fake news!”
-Similarly, this catchphrase was used to retrospectively describe the claim by the UK Independence Party that a vote to leave the EU would result in £350 million worth of net savings a week.
-Allegedly, this instead could have been directed towards funding domestic institutions, namely the NHS.
+Similarly, this catchphrase was used to describe, retrospectively, the claim by the UK Independence Party that a vote to leave the EU would result in £350 million worth of net savings a week.
+As alleged, this instead could have been directed towards funding domestic institutions, such as the NHS.

 Bending the truth, embellishing the truth, a white lie, and lying by omission are all tactics that have long been endorsed in political warfare.
 They’re employed to influence the vote of the public in favour of a particular party, while damaging others.
 When I first learnt about such broadcasts on TV, radio and print media, in history lessons at school, we called it propaganda.
 But since then, the concept is no longer confined to the realms of electioneering.
 Fake News has become some sort of phenomenon, applicable to other areas including fashion.